-I’m often asked what to serve with mulled wine, and seeing as the holidays are about five weeks away, I’ve put together a list to help you with your holiday hostessing this year.
+I’m often asked what to serve with mulled wine, and seeing as fall and the holidays are fast approaching, I’ve put together a list to help you with fall and holiday hosting ideas.
 While I can’t think of anything that wouldn’t work well with mulled wine, the following suggestions are especially complimentary.

 - Mini meat/mince pies with Stilton

 - Assorted cheeses (Stilton is a must) and breads/crackers

 - Sausage rolls

 - Christmas cookies

 Main Course Options to Serve with Mulled Wine: